Sample Resignation Letter When Leaving to Care for Children

 Your next step is to discuss the details of the employee’s resignation.
 Did the employee provide you with two weeks’ notice?
 Do you generally escort an employee out immediately?
 Your actions depend on your company’s past practices and policies.
 You need to make sure that you treat all of the employees who resign under the same circumstances in the same respectful way.

-Assuming that this is a good, trusted employee, you decide that she can work out the two weeks’ notice that she has provided so the transition of the job to a new employee is smooth.
-This is the best case scenario for which employers want to strive.
+Assuming that this employee was a good, trusted employee, you may decide that they can work out the two weeks’ notice that they gave.
+This transition period allows for the planning and training of a new employee is smooth.
+This is the best-case scenario for which employers want to strive.

-This employee enjoyed her job, liked her company, and might seek to return someday in the future.
-She burns no bridges as she exits her job.
-This letter builds a perfect bridge to the future when her current boss, current HR staff, and current coworkers may or may not still work at her company.
+Often the move into full-time parenting is a temporary move and the employee might seek to return someday in the future.
+They should be sure to burns no bridges as they exit their job.
+This sample letter builds a perfect bridge to the future when the employee's current boss, current HR staff, and current coworkers may or may not still work at her company.
+The letter is written from the perspective of a stay-at-home mom but can be easily adapted to suit other situations.

 Employee Resignation Letter